Chris Catalyst: Ugly Kid Joe

-Having been a touring guitar technician for American pop metal band Ugly Kid Joe on a tour with Skid Row in 2013, when guitarist Sonny Mayo, who filled-in for rhythm guitarist Dave Fortman, was unavailable, Catalyst performed lead and rhythm guitar for a seven-week UK/Europe tour.
-Catalyst also returned to Ugly Kid Joe in 2023 for the end of their Rad Wings of Destiny USA leg, as filling in for Fortman.
+Having been a touring guitar technician for American rock band Ugly Kid Joe on a tour with Skid Row in 2013, when guitarist Sonny Mayo, who filled in for rhythm guitarist Dave Fortman, was unavailable, Catalyst performed lead and rhythm guitar for a seven-week UK/Europe tour.
+Catalyst returned to Ugly Kid Joe in 2023 for the end of their Rad Wings of Destiny USA leg, filling in for Fortman.
+Catalyst has been touring with Ugly Kid Joe since, bringing high-energy guitar and backing vocals.

 The Professionals

 In 2017 Catalyst contributed guitars to the reformed Professionals album What In The World.
 This was reprised on the 2021 album 'SNAFU', which also featured Billy Duffy, Phil Collen and Chris McCormack.
 Catalyst joined for a tour in Summer 2021.

 Ghost

 At the end of Ghost's European tour in April 2022, Catalyst revealed himself on Twitter as one of the band's "Nameless Ghouls".
 Catalyst has been playing the role of rhythm guitarist, Nameless Ghoul 'Aether' since 2017, with the band members previously hidden identities now public.
 As of 1 June 2023, he reported that he was no longer a member of Ghost.